 - Basecamp 2 has almost three times more integrations than Basecamp 3, including Kilpolio.

 - Basecamp 2 provides a full calendar view, but Basecamp 3 gives users a schedule view.

 - Basecamp 2 allows members to use email to contribute to a project.

 So, in summary, Basecamp 2 still has functions that users still want and need.
 It depends on how essential these functions are to delivering your project.
-But if you want the latest version, with the newest updates and more tools to collaborate with your team, then Basecamp 3 would be what you’re looking for!
+But if you want the latest version, with the newest updates and more tools to collaborate with your team (collaboration software), then Basecamp 3 would be what you’re looking for!

 Lots of Monday.com’s updates come from user requests; they’re always listening to their customers to improve their service.
 Some of their more recent updates include:

 - Being able to export charts and dashboards as a: PDF/ PNG/ JPEG/ SVG and CSV so you can print and share your data!

 - Providing access to a search bar inside of the ‘views’ tab.

 - Adding column ID when in ‘Development Mode.’

 - Introducing a timeline summary (which provides an overview of how long the project will take, and responds to any changes throughout the project, to give a realistic timescale for completion)